AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 # Microsoft Rewards Bot

-A Chrome extension for Microsoft Rewards.
-Your daily progress is checked every two hours and PC, mobile, EDGE search quests are completed automatically.
+A Chrome extension for Microsoft Rewards, which automatically clears PC, mobile and Edge search quests and displays daily point countdown.

-This extension do not attempt to do any promotional link or quiz quests.
+This extension will not clear any promotional link or quiz quests and this feature will not be implemented.

 **This is a bot!**